-Inspections Support - Employee Engagement Survey Text Analytics, Project No. F20-007
+Inspections Support - Employee Engagement Survey Text Analytics, Project No. F20 007

-FAST has initiated an analysis of NGA Employee Engagement Survey responses to identify potential systemic issues related to NGA Career Services and employee promotions.
-This project is expected to be completed in September 2020.
+FAST conducted an analysis of NGA Employee Engagement Survey responses to identify potential systemic issues related to NGA Career Services and employee promotions.
+This collaborative effort resulted in the identification of several topics that may be indicative of systemic issues for inspection in the future.